Xwilarg/NHentaiDownloader/README.md

 # NHentaiDownloader
-A chrome extension to download doujinshi from NHentai
+A chrome/firefox extension to download doujinshi from NHentai